mbermanUCSC/finalPrototypes/cinematics/README.md

     Ending: the end of our cinematic is the fade out from the scene.

 **Interactive cinematic:**
- - Visually alive:
-        Not touching: the cinematic is visually alive when not being touched by sliding the items into view.
+ - Visually alive (Not Touching): the cinematic is visually alive when not being touched by sliding the items into view.
 And then having the title on the top swing back and forth almost like a lamp hanging from the roof.
- - Responsive:
+ - Responsive (Touching):
-        Touching: the cinematic is alive when interacted with as the play button will tween when moused over and is interactable in order to go to the next screen.
+        the cinematic is alive when interacted with as the play button will tween when moused over and is interactable in order to go to the next screen.

 **Choreography in code:**